 This picture shows how they go on:

 Mark where you need the top hole to be and drill it out.
-The pin is 8mm on the e-brake cable, a bit larger than 5/16", so an 8mm, 11/32" or 3/8" drill bit would work.
+The pin is 8mm on the e-brake cable, a 5/16" or an 8mm drill bit would work.
 Then you may need to re-adjust your parking brake cable since it now has a bit more travel.
 I like to set my e-brake to the maximum amount of "clicks" as noted in the Toyota Factory Service Manual (FSM), which is around 14 clicks (range is 10-14).